 If there is one thing Shonen Jump (& shonen in general) is known for more than anything else, it's battle manga.
 Lots of action, drama, blood, & fighting are in the pages of Jump, & that's why it's the only "theme" in this series of DVDs to actually get two releases.
-Whereas Battle Heroes 1 focused on the biggest names from the pre-2000 years of Jump, Battle Heroes 2 focuses on titles that certainly were highly influential & revolutionary, but of the six titles represented on this DVD only two of them have seen a North American release.
+Whereas Battle Heroes 1 focused on the biggest names of all time, Battle Heroes 2 focuses on titles that certainly were highly influential & revolutionary, but of the six titles represented on this DVD, only two of them have seen a North American release.

 The inclusion of Ring ni Kakero 1 is an interesting one for the Jump Super Heroes Special Collection DVD series.
-On the one hand, the original manga from 1977-1981 was unlike a lot of what was being made at the time & set the groundwork for a lot of the cliches/tropes/ideologies that are now standard in shonen manga, so it's kind of essential that it gets included in a DVD series that covers the history of Jump anime.
-Also, the inclusion of RnK1 makes Masami Kurumada the only other manga-ka, alongside Akira Toriyama, to have more than one representative anime in this DVD series, showing how important his works have been in the history of Jump.
-On the other hand, Ring ni Kakero 1 wasn't animated until 2004, and therefore it comes from a somewhat different era of anime than most of the titles in these DVDs, the biggest difference being that this is (from what I can tell) digitally animated whereas everything else is cel-animated.
+On the one hand, the original manga from 1977-1981 was unlike a lot of what was being made at the time, & set the groundwork for a lot of the cliches/tropes/ideologies that are now standard in shonen manga, so it's kind of essential that it gets included in a DVD series that covers the history of Jump anime.
+Also, the inclusion of RnK1 makes Masami Kurumada the only other mangaka, alongside Akira Toriyama, to have more than one representative anime in this DVD series, showing how important his works have been in the history of Jump.
+On the other hand, Ring ni Kakero 1 wasn't animated until 2004, and therefore it comes from a somewhat different era of anime than most of the titles in these DVDs, the biggest difference being that this is digitally animated whereas everything else is cel-animated.
 Still, as a fan of RnK1 I am extremely happy to see Shueisha include this title in this DVD series.
-But, anyway, how is the first episode?
+Anyway, how is the first episode?

 I have not seen a full episode of Season 1 since I first watched it back in 2005/2006, mainly because I want to re-watch it via an official English release, so therefore it was neat to see the very first episode in full again.
-Like I mentioned in my review of Season 1, the anime does start a bit into the story, but at the first time the first episode covers the immediate backstory that you should know right away via flashbacks that happen throughout the episode; from Ryuji Takane & his sister Kiku leaving home to the introduction to Jun Kenzaki to the climax of Ryuji & Kenzaki's first fight is covered in this episode, all the while their third fight (the final match of the regional Jr. boxing tournament) is going on, with neither side backing down.
-This episode is simply a fight episode; it decides to introduce the characters & the story through battle, and I commend the show for getting straight to the point right at the start.
+Like I mentioned in my review of Season 1, the anime does start a bit into the story, but, at the first time, the first episode covers the immediate backstory that you should know right away via flashbacks that happen throughout the episode.
+Everything, from Ryuji Takane & his sister Kiku leaving home, to the introduction to Jun Kenzaki, to the climax of Ryuji & Kenzaki's first fight, is covered in a basic fashion in this episode, all the while their third fight (the final match of the regional Jr. boxing tournament) is going on, with neither side backing down.
+This is simply a fight episode, as it decides to introduce the characters & the story through battle, and I commend the show for getting straight to the point right at the start.
 Yeah, the animation does cheat a bit here & there, especially when there are fast flurries of punches going on, but overall this first episode still looks good and it does a very nice job at getting newcomers up to speed on what they need to know at the beginning.
 There's always something going on and it definitely gets one interested in wanting to see how the fight ends.
 Toss in a fun cameo by Masami Kurumada himself in the beginning, and this is a perfectly fine first episode for an anime that only gets better once it's done bringing viewers up to speed.

 The Bikini Girl Who Fell From the Sky

-When it comes to Masakazu Katsura there are two things he is known for: Superheroes & fanservice-y love stories.
-Well forget Zetman, Video Girl Ai, D.N.A.^2, & I"s, because if you want Katsura at his most concentrated then there is his debut work, Yume Senshi Wingman.
-From this first episode you get introduced to both the superhero element, with Kenta Hirono becoming Wingman by the power of a magical book, called the "Dream Note", that grants the person who uses it whatever he/she draws in it, as well as the love story element, with Kenta having both the potential affections of his schoolmate Miku as well as the mysterious Aoi who fell from the sky (onto Kenta) & dropped the Dream Note.
+When it comes to Masakazu Katsura there are two things he is known for: Superheroes & love stories.
+Well forget Zetman, Video Girl Ai, D.N.A.^2, & I"s, because if you want Katsura at his most concentrated, then there is his debut work, Yume Senshi Wingman.
+From this first episode, you get introduced to both the superhero element, with Kenta Hirono becoming Wingman by the power of a magical book, called the "Dream Note", that grants the person who uses it whatever he/she draws in it, as well as the love story element, with Kenta having both the potential affections of his schoolmate Miku as well as the mysterious Aoi who fell from the sky (onto Kenta) & dropped the Dream Note.
 See a similarity to a very popular manga about another boy who finds a mysterious book?
 Yeah, Death Note essentially took Wingman's premise, made the Dream Note deadly, and changed a love interest into a cynical shinigami.
 This is why it's fun to look back at the past, because you never know when you'll come across an inspiration you didn't know of before.

 Gin, The Small Hero, is Born!